Skip to content

 Brian Rutenberg in his New York City studio.

-Inspired by artists like Gregory Amenoff, Joan Mitchell and Hans Hofmann, Brian Rutenberg executes paintings that embrace spirituality, love of color, and a passion for paint.
-Although nature continues to be the major theme in his paintings, each of his works shows a brand new approach and vision.
+Like the generation of New York Abstract Expressionist artists before him such as Gregory Amenoff, Joan Mitchell and Hans Hofmann, Brian Rutenberg executes paintings that embrace spirituality, love of color, and a passion for paint.
+Although nature continues to be the major theme, each of his paintings show a brand-new approach and vision.

 Brian Rutenberg is represented by Forum Gallery.